Law - Political Science - Administration

 Professional integration

-The program offers professional opportunities in the field of university research and allows students who wish to do so to prepare for civil service exams, to become magistrates or to become public law attorneys.
+The program offers career opportunities in the field of academic research and allows students who wish to do so to prepare for civil service examinations, become magistrates, or enter the profession of public law attorney.

 Read more